olgapanasyuk/Statistics-for-Data-Analytics/README.md

 ## Statistics for Data Analytics
-Here I saved the datasets and the code used to prepare them for the CA1 project (Linear regression), collating some datasets from the [UN data repository](http://data.un.org/).
+Here I saved the datasets for the CA1 project (Linear regression), and the code used to prepare them by collating some datasets from the [UN data repository](http://data.un.org/).

 As data was collated from different sources, some of the variables are coming from different calendar year surveys.
 Generally, data on the number of divorces, marriages and GPD was available for most countries for every year up to 2018.
 The 2017 data was chosen to be used in this analysis as the most recent and complete.
 Where the data on divorces was not available for 2017, it was taken from the most recent available year, but not later than 2005.
 Countries with no data on divorces after 2005 were excluded from the analysis.
 115 countries in total were included in the final dataset.